LZhizhou/axia-network-v2-web-wallet/README.md

 ## Browser Support

-We suggest using Google Chrome to view the Axwallet website.
+We suggest using Google Chrome to view the AXIA wallet website.

 ### Firefox and https

 Firefox does not allow https requests to localhost.
-But the Axwallet uses https by default, so we will need to change this to http.
+But the AXIA wallet uses https by default, so we will need to change this to http.
 Make this switch by editing the `vue.config.js` file in the root directory and change

 ```
 devServer: {